Seeing God in His Temple

 Yea, and my presence shall be there, for I will come into it, and all the pure in heart that shall come into it shall see God.

-But if it be defiled I will not come into it, and my glory shall not be there; for I will not come into unholy temples (D&C 97:15–17).
+But if it be defiled I will not come into it, and my glory shall not be there; for I will not come into unholy temples.
+(Doctrine and Covenants 97:15–17)

 Joseph Smith’s emphasis on seeing God in the temple was not just a radical departure from the Christianity of his day—it was revolutionary.
 As Professor Bushman indicates, in an era when “many Christians were sloughing off the Hebrew Bible and taking their Gospel solely from the New Testament,” Joseph was, by divine instruction, elevating and theologically enthroning temple themes from the Old Testament.
 Joseph and the Psalmist, particularly, were at one.